NSXBet/api-docs/docs/events-by-season.md

   - TOURNAMENT_ID: The tournament id (e.g. 325 for World Cup)
   - MARKET_ID: The market id (e.g. 1 for 1x2)
   - LIMIT: The number of events to return (e.g. 10)
-  - IS_LIVE: If the events should be live or not (e.g. 0 for pre-match)
+  - IS_LIVE: If the events should be live or not (e.g. 0 for pre-match, 1 for live)

 - Return Types: